 Grumpy maid Berta's airhead daughter Cheryl Ann needs a babysitter for her daughter, so Charlie allows Berta to bring her along.
-Alas, at sixteen Prudence is mentally barely Jake's equal, but physically more then any Harper handles easily.
+Alas, at sixteen Prudence is mentally barely Jake's equal, but physically more than any Harper handles easily.
 Even Charlie needs a pretense-girl-friend, a part Rose enjoys, groping and kissing her 'monkey-man'.
 Prudence makes it much harder to rebuke Judith's complaints that Charlie has a bad influence on Jake.
 At night, Prudence seeks a place to crash- but not alone.
-Written by

 Did You Know?